diogofd/Seminar-on-Higher-Categories/index.markdown

 layout: home
 ---

 This is the official page for the seminar on $$\infty$$-categories run by [John Huerta](https://math.tecnico.ulisboa.pt/~jhuerta/) and Diogo Freire de Andrade in the Spring Semester of the 2022/2023 academic year.
+Rui Peixoto took most of the notes.

 ## Prerequisites
 The seminar is designed for everyone who has been lightly exposed to **Category Theory** and **Algebraic Topology**, but we do not assume more than superficial knowledge of homotopies, functors, limits and colimits - we have designed it to be as self-contained as possible.

 ## Seminar Structure:
 The seminar will take place **weekly**, in a two-hour lecture format, on **Wednesdays, from 14:30 to 16:30 in P5.18** (mathematics building).

 ### Outline:
 The planned structure for the lectures will be as follows: